Planning Requirements for Contaminated Land

 - architect or

-and want to know what information you should submit to our Planning department when you want to apply to re-develop, or significantly change the use of a piece of land, which could potentially be contaminated, please read our "Land Affected by Contamination" guide which can be downloaded from our useful documents area.
+and want to know what information you should submit to our Planning department when you want to apply to re-develop, or significantly change the use of a piece of land, which could potentially be contaminated, please read our "Land Affected by Contamination" guide.

 Inspection Strategy for Contaminated Land

 We have some information on sites of potential concern gathered from old editions of ordnance survey maps.
 Landfill is indicated, for instance, where gravel pits shown on old maps now no longer exist.
 The maps also show information relating to many old polluting processes some of which may have caused contamination to their sites such as former gas works.
 This information does not, however, provide a complete record.

 All local authorities are required to inspect their area "from time to time" for the purpose of identifying contaminated land.
 We adopted a strategy in 2000 setting out how land, which merits detailed individual inspection, will be identified and prioritised for investigation.
 This strategy can be downloaded here: Contaminated Land Strategy

 There are four possible grounds for determining land contaminated:

 - there is a significant possibility of significant harm being caused

 - pollution of controlled water is being caused

 - pollution of controlled waters is likely to be caused